julesukco/learningfast/content/posts/simple-web-ui.md

 **What did I learn from this?**

 * Several hours of searching and ended up where I started.
-I did find several interesting things along the way
+I did find several interesting things along the way that made it worthwhile - sometimes the journey is worth it even if you don't find what you want.

 **Sample API Resources**